|SEMESTER||DATES||APPLICATION DEADLINES||PLACEMENT TESTING /

 - 23 - 25 hours per week (Monday through Friday)

-- Optional level 6 summer session
+- Optional level 5 and level 6 summer session

 IEP Attendance Policy